Icelk/kvarn/roadmap.md

 Also, I'll maybe crate bindings for the Zend engine (PHP) and make a PHP crate.
 It would allow to run the PHP interpreter from within Kvarn, possibly improving performance.

+Another challenge is isolating requests while using one VM.

 ## To do

 - [ ] Make a good API in `kvarn_extensions` to add dynamic languages